You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 Related: Introduction to Wills

-According to lexology.com “Both provide your relatives with instructions about how your property should be handled after your death, but estate planning goes even further to outline your wishes regarding your health, finances, and more, even while you’re living” (source).
+According to lexology.com “Both [wills and estates plans] provide your relatives with instructions about how your property should be handled after your death, but estate planning goes even further to outline your wishes regarding your health, finances, and more, even while you’re living” (source).

-Essentially, an estate plan is a more comprehensive way to secure and manage your assets and it can include a will and a trust.
+Essentially, an estate plan is a comprehensive plan to secure and manage your assets and it can include a will and a trust.

 Need a visual?
-I like to think of the will as the burger at the fast-food joint and the estate plan as the full combo that includes a burger, fries, drink, and maybe even a cookie.
+I like to think of simple wills as the burger at the fast-food joint and the estate plan as the full combo that includes a burger, fries, drink, and maybe even a cookie.

 Me.
 You.
 Every parent.